creative-connections/Bodylight-VirtualMachine/README.md

     default: + exit 0
 ```

 1.5 GB of depended packages (OpenModelica, Anaconda, Julia) are downloaded and persisted in host `/cache` subdirectory during installation.
-Use `vagrant destroy` to erase virtual machine and `vagrant up` to create virtual machine from scratch again - the `/cache` subdirectory is used to save (not eliminate) network bandwith.
-Delete `/cache` subdirectory manually if you do not need it or plan to make virtual machine from scratch all from Internet resources again.

 ## Update